siapy/siapy-lib/docs/concepts/overview.md

 Fundamental data structures that represent spectral imaging data:

-- **SpectralImage**: An abstraction for various image formats
+- **Spectral image**: An abstraction for various image formats
-- **SpectralImageSet**: Collection of spectral images with batch operations
+- **Spectral image set**: Collection of spectral images with batch operations
 - **Pixels**: Representation of pixel coordinates and groups
 - **Shapes**: Geometric shapes for images' regions selection and masking
 - **Signatures**: Spectral signatures extracted from images